Only Canadian citizens are eligible to receive CLIC support.

 Only students from CLIC member universities are eligible to receive CLIC support.

-You must be a full time student at the time of your China Scholarship Council application.
+You must be a full time student at the time of your China Scholarship Council application submission deadline.

 If you are already receiving a scholarship from the China Scholarship Council, you will not be eligible to receive CLIC financial support.

-Once you’ve chosen a program of study in China, setting it up is a three-part process:
+Once you’ve chosen a program of study in China, setting it up is a four-part process:

 • Apply to your program of choice at your home university

 • Apply to the Chinese Scholarship Council

 • Apply to your host university

 Application for a CLIC-approved program starts with your home university’s education abroad department.
 Browse through our programs to find which ones are offered at your home university and which program is right for you.
 Then, locate the program at your home university.

 Note: Not all programs are approved of for credit transfer at all CLIC member universities.
 Talk to the CLIC representative from your home university education abroad department to find out if the CLIC approved program that you want has been approved of for credit transfer.